Trump calls Spain a "disaster" and Rutte doubts it will meet defense goals without increasing spending

 No hay anuncios

-The confrontation between the two leaders has led the Minister of Foreign Affairs and Deputy Prime Minister of the Italian government, Antonio Tajani, to cancel the visit he had planned to make to the United States at the end of June.
-The transalpine country hosts about 120 US military installations, including the naval air station in Sigonella, Sicily, and the Aviano air base in northern Italy.
+The confrontation between the two leaders has led the Minister of Foreign Affairs and Vice President of the Italian government, Antonio Tajani, to cancel the visit he had planned to make to the United States at the end of June.
+The transalpine country hosts about 120 US military installations, including the Sigonella naval air station in Sicily and the Aviano air base in northern Italy.
 Currently, there are about 12,600 US soldiers stationed across the bases in Vicenza, Aviano, Naples, and Sicily.